minimal3dp/minimal3dp.github.io/content/en/about/index.md

 {{% blocks/lead %}}

-My Name is Mike Wilson and I am willing to help.
+My Name is Mike Wilson and I can help.

 *NEED HELP?*